 The impaction of the spine into the inside of the skull results in basilar skull ring fractures.
 They are the typical evidence of a jump from a great height, because, as opposed to someone falling or being thrown, this injury mechanism requires the person to land on his feet.

 Clinical signs of skull fractures are monocle or glasses hematomas, bleedings, or cerebrospinal fluid outflow out of the auditory canal.

 Injuries of the Meninges

 Epidural hematomas originate between the skull bone and the dura mater.
 The underlying cause is an injury of the meningeal artery which is often seen in the course of skull fractures.
 This results in bleedings with protrusion of the dura mater with increasing compression of the brain.
 Typically, an interval free of symptoms (minutes to hours) occurs before the onset of the symptoms due to the increased intracranial pressure.
-There is a risk of misinterpreting this as alcoholic stupor.
-A convex space-consuming lesion is typical in the computed tomography (CT) scan.
-A free blood volume of more than 100 mL is lethal.
+There is a risk of misinterpreting this as an alcoholic stupor.
+The convex space-consuming lesion is typical in the computed tomography (CT) scan.
+The free blood volume of more than 100 mL is lethal.

 When there are lesions of the bridging veins, bleedings between the dura mater and the arachnoid mater occur.
 Normally, this occurs traumatically in cases of acceleration-deceleration traumas, e.g., shaken baby syndromes in child abuse.
 There is a long interval free of symptoms, and the formation of a chronic subdural hematoma due to bloody oozing is possible.
 The typical concave shape can be seen in the (CT) scan.

 In this case, bleedings occur under the arachnoid mater as contusion bleedings due to skull traumas or rupture of an aneurysm.
 The bursting into the subdural space is possible.